Substra/substra-documentation/README.md

 Follow the build here : https://readthedocs.com/projects/owkin-connect-documentation/builds/

-See the doc on https://owkin-connect-documentation.readthedocs-hosted.com/en/X.X.X-your-branch
+See the doc on https://owkin-connect-documentation.readthedocs-hosted.com/en/dev-your-branch

-If everything is OK, you can delete your version on RTD (wipe button): https://readthedocs.com/projects/owkin-connect-documentation/versions/ and delete your tag : `git push --delete origin X.X.X-your-branch`
+If everything is OK, you can delete your version on RTD (wipe button): https://readthedocs.com/projects/owkin-connect-documentation/versions/ and delete your tag : `git push --delete origin dev-your-branch`

+## Releases

+The doc is released for each Connect release.
+The release guide is in the [tech-team repo](https://github.com/owkin/tech-team/blob/main/releasing_guide.md#release-connect-and-connect-documentation).

+When a semver tag is pushed or a release is created, the doc is builded and published to RTD by the [CI](https://github.com/owkin/connect-documentation/.github/workflows/publish_stable.yml).
+Then RTD [automatically](https://readthedocs.com/dashboard/owkin-connect-documentation/rules/regex/411/) activate this version and set it as default (takes a few minutes).